grAyDHD/G_ENGINE/Library/demos/20_m3UIFramework/Design.md

 ### Phase 3:
     Non interactive iteration of of PAUSE menu
-[ ] on pressing start, darken screen
+[x] Draw menu list with options
-[ ] Draw menu list with options
+[ ] Optimize rendering pipeline with dirty flags
-[ ] Add highlighting to current selection, change on UP/DOWN
+[ ] Add highlighting to current selection, change on UP/DOWN [ ] Set up sub menu states: one for each adjustable parameter [ ] Current text speed brighter color than others

 ### Phase 4:
     Implement character selection